felipec/sharness/README.md

 Of course, you can change the _prefix_ parameter to install Sharness to any other location.

-### Installation via Chef

-If you want to install Sharness with Opscode Chef, the [Sharness cookbook] is for you.

 ## Usage

 The following files are essential to using Sharness: